 The IRS treats cryptocurrency as property.
 When your debit card converts BTC to dollars at checkout, that is a disposal of property - identical to selling stock.
 You owe capital gains tax on the difference between your cost basis and the sale price.

 The stablecoin workaround: Spending USDC or USDT is still technically a taxable event, but since stablecoins maintain a ~$1 peg, your gain or loss is typically fractions of a cent.
+The tax reporting burden exists, but the actual liability is negligible.

 Borrowing against your crypto is not a taxable event.
-Your crypto stays in your wallet - you are taking a loan, not selling an asset.
-However, if your collateral is liquidated (force-sold because the value dropped too far), that IS a taxable disposition.
+Your ETH, BTC, or other collateral stays in your wallet - you are taking a loan, not selling an asset.
+This is the same principle as a home equity line: you don't owe capital gains tax when you borrow against your house.

-Spending-based crypto cashback is treated as a purchase rebate - the same as traditional credit card cashback.
+Spending-based crypto cashback (like Gemini's 1-4% in BTC) is treated as a purchase rebate - the same as traditional credit card cashback.
 It is generally not taxable when received.
-The exception: sign-up bonuses and referral rewards may be taxable as ordinary income.
+Your cost basis in the received crypto is the fair market value at the time of receipt.

 Collateral-based credit cards offer tax advantages, but they come with a risk that traditional credit cards do not: liquidation.